PiecesAB/HellSyncer/README.md

 1. Setup a Godot project that can load the [Blastula framework](https://github.com/PiecesAB/Blastula), following the instructions there.
 2. git clone or copy this repository folder into the addons folder of the project.
 Ensure the capitalization is correct: "HellSyncer"
+3. Enable the plugin in Godot's Project Settings.
-3. That should be all.
+4. That should be all.

 More information will be found [on the wiki.](https://piecesab.github.io/hellsyncer)